imcharliesparks/GoodGame.GG/README.md

 - [ ] Change alerts to toast
 - [ ] Fix overflow on cards on lists page of titles
 - [ ] Resconsider adding a search bar to the header
+- [ ] Consider removing Good Game text from mobile view (or place in the center)